slotThe/slotThe.github.io/free-software.md

  </div>
 </p>

-## Kmonad
+## KMonad

-I'm a contributor to kmonad, a keyboard remapping daemon in the spirit of [QMK].
-However, instead of being firmware for a specific keyboard, it is implemented in software and thus works for any keyboard—even your laptop keyboard!
+I'm a contributor to [KMonad], a keyboard remapping daemon in the spirit of [QMK].
+However, instead of being firmware for a specific keyboard, it is implemented in software and thus works anywhere—even on your laptop!

 <p style="text-align:center;">
  <img class="pure-img" src="https://github-readme-stats.vercel.app/api/pin/?username=kmonad&repo=kmonad&show_owner=true" width="50%"